numba/llvmlite/docs/source/ir/values.rst

    .. attribute:: global_constant

       If true, the variable is declared a constant, i.e. its contents cannot be ever modified.
-Default is :const:`False`.
+Default is False.

    .. attribute:: initializer

       The variable's initialization value (probably a :class:`Constant` of type *typ*).
-Default is :const:`None`, meaning the variable is uninitialized.
+Default is None, meaning the variable is uninitialized.

 .. class:: Function(module, typ, name)